jcontini/agentos-integrations/CONTRIBUTING.md

-# Contributing Plugins
+# Contributing Apps

-This guide covers everything you need to build, test, and contribute AgentOS plugins.
+This guide covers everything you need to build, test, and contribute AgentOS apps.

 ## 🔒 Security First

-**All plugins must use AgentOS secure executors.** This is enforced by pre-commit hooks.
+**All apps must use AgentOS secure executors.** This is enforced by pre-commit hooks.

 | Executor | Use For |
 |----------|---------|